mlabs-haskell/hydra-auction/README.md

 ## CLI usage

 Different terms for auction are stored in JSON and auctions named with string.
-Static part of params like stages timing and minmal bid/bid increment, are stored in `examples/auction-config`.
+The static parts of parameters like the timing of stages and minimal bid as well as bid increment, are stored in `examples/auction-config`.
-Dynamic part of params is calculated and stored on `auction-announced` command.
-If you run it again for different lot dynamic part will be rewritten.
+The dynamic part of the parameters are calculated and stored on `auction-announced` command.
+If you run it again for a different lot, the dynamic part will be rewritten.

 ### Note on Actors